Menu

 Monday, MAY 12, PALESTRA

 This assembly served as the official opening of the 2025 Spring Arts Festival and provided students a preview of what is to come throughout the week.
 The assembly featured introductory remarks from Visual Arts Department Chair Martyn Dukes, two dance performances, two songs, the presentation of Leadership Awards by Dance and Theater Teacher Julie Frazier-Smith, and the presentation of Spark Awards by Performing Arts Chair Erika Cramp.
+Click on the links below to watch the full assembly and see more photos.

 Elementary School Conducting Workshop and Instrument Demonstration